ipfs/someguy/docs/environment-variables.md

 Comma-separated list of [multibase-encoded peerIDs](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#string-representation) to use in synthetic provider records returned for HTTP providers in `SOMEGUY_HTTP_BLOCK_PROVIDER_ENDPOINTS`.

+If no peerIDs are passed, but provider endpoints are configured then auto-generated peerIDs will be provided.

 Default: none

 ### `SOMEGUY_LIBP2P_LISTEN_ADDRS`